-Operating expenses, excluding depreciation, increased by \$201.7 million between Fiscal Year 2013-14 and Fiscal Year 2017-18.
-Expense increases during these five years included additional service and investments in the BART System, the opening of the OAC (November 2014), the opening of the Warm Springs Extension (March 2017), the opening of the eBART (May 2018), as well as additional staff and funds to address areas such as system maintenance, quality of life, fare evasion, safety and security, and station cleanliness.
+Operating expenses, excluding depreciation, increased by approximately \$220 million between Fiscal Year 2013-14 and Fiscal Year 2018-19.
+Expense increases during these six years included additional service and investments in the BART System, the opening of the OAC (November 2014), the opening of the Warm Springs Extension (March 2017), the opening of the

+Antioch Extension (May 2018), as well as additional staff and funds to address areas such as system maintenance, quality of life, fare evasion, safety and security, and station cleanliness.
 Labor costs increased pursuant to labor contracts and benefit costs increased as well.
-Under new labor agreements effective Fiscal Years 2013-14 through Fiscal Year 2016-17 and recently renewed through Fiscal Year 2020-21, labor costs are anticipated to increase modestly.
-See "SAN"
+Under new labor agreements effective Fiscal Year 2013-14 through Fiscal Year 2016-17 and renewed through Fiscal Year 2020-21, labor costs are anticipated to increase modestly.
+See "DISTRICT FINANCIAL INFORMATION - Labor Relations and Employee Retirement Benefits" herein.